casualGamer-dev/Nuon/src/core/or/dataflow.md

-(Entry connections and exit connections are also used as placeholders when performing a remote DNS request; they are not decoupled from the notion of "stream" in the Tor protocol.
+(Entry connections and exit connections are also used as placeholders when performing a remote DNS request; they are not decoupled from the notion of "stream" in the Nuon protocol.
 This is implemented partially in `connection_edge.c`, and partially in `dnsserv.c` and `dns.c`.)

-**OR connections** send and receive Tor cells over TLS, using some version of the Tor link protocol.
+**OR connections** send and receive Nuon cells over TLS, using some version of the Nuon link protocol.
 Their implementation is spread across `connection_or.c`, with a bit of logic in `command.c`, `relay.c`, and `channeltls.c`.